Strongest Stocks

 The Problem With Basing Strategies on the RSI

 The following was a highly rated stock based on its RSI (Relative Strength Index) reading.
 Measurements were taken on over 2000 stocks.
 They were then ranked in the order of their scores.
 The following chart shows a stock highly ranked by the RSI.
 In the chart, 14 days covers only the last rise in the stock but misses the times the blue line acted as support or resistance.
 When the stock approaches the horizontal line from below, hits the line and then falls, the line is acting as resistance.
 When the stock approaches the line from above, hits the line and bounces, the line is acting as support.
 That blue line is significant and at the time of the last 14-day price increase, it will act as resistance.
 The probabilities are very high that the stock will be turned back again.
 Look at the next chart.
 The symbol for the stock is MNTA.
 If a line acts as resistance 6 times and as support 3 times (as in this chart), all 9 times count as support or resistance, depending on whether the stock is above or below the line.
 In the chart, the stock is below the line.
 Therefore, we have 9 times in which the horizontal line has been tested and 9 times in which the stock has been turned back.
 The price is currently approaching the line for the tenth time.
 Every time a stock approaches a line of resistance and the stock is turned back, the line becomes stronger.
 A future check of the stock’s chart will probably show that the stock did head south again after the date the chart was posted here.
-[We recently updated the cart and you can see what happened afterwards] The problem is that the RSI cannot see or “understand” that this is not an attractive stock because it cannot “see” beyond the last 14 days (the blue box in the chart).
+[We recently updated the chart and you can see what happened afterwards] The problem is that the RSI cannot see or “understand” that this is not an attractive stock because it cannot “see” beyond the last 14 days (the blue box in the chart).
 It sees only the last move upward.
 This stock was rated in the top 20 for strength out of thousands according to the RSI.
 Our own algorithm rejected it outright.
 It should be clear then, that though the RSI can find stocks that show recent strength, it can also turn up many stocks that are unattractive because of their overall pattern.
 What this means is that using the RSI to sort through thousands of stocks in an attempt to find the strongest will often result in a list that includes hundreds of stocks with unattractive patterns that must be visually inspected before being rejected as unattractive.
 There are better ways of using your time.

 The following is a close-up of the same stock that shows what happened next.